- Are Aisle and Aisle Planner the same company?

 - How much does Aisle Planner cost vs Aisle?

 - Aisle Planner is priced for wedding-planning businesses, starting around $39 per month and climbing to about $99 per month for higher tiers.
-Aisle is free for couples (with transaction fees on guest RSVPs with payment, paid accommodations, and registry contributions) and free for planners who collaborate on couples' weddings.
+Aisle is $19.99 per month for couples with everything included and a 7-day free trial of all features, and free for planners who collaborate on couples' weddings.

 - Does Aisle have a CRM or invoicing for wedding planners?